- Notes on sources and an index to each monthly file appears at the end.

 9 May 1922: Andrew Kennedy joined Arsenal from Crystal Palace.
 He played 24 league games and two FA Cup games in his first season for the Arsenal, and in the summer won two caps for Ireland.

 9 May 1931: Dan Lewis transferred to Gillingham.
-He is forever remember as the Welsh goalkeeper who spilled the ball in Arsenal’s first FA Cup final, to allow Cardiff to score.
+He is forever remembered as the Welsh goalkeeper who spilled the ball in Arsenal’s first FA Cup final, to allow Cardiff to score.

 9 May 1935: Reg Lewis joined from Margate, but his debut was not to come until 1 January 1938.
 During the war years he scored 143 goals in 130 games!

-9 May 1936: Bernard Joy became last amateur player to play for England in a full international.
-His book Forward, Arsenal, although reiterating the standard errors of other Arsenal histories, contains much to illuminate what happened in the club in the years in which he played for Arsenal.
+9 May 1936: Bernard Joy became the last amateur player to play for England in a full international.
+His autobiography, Forward, Arsenal, reiterated and gave credibility to (and thus continued) the errors of previous Arsenal histories and misled Arsenal fans for many years over what happened in the history of the club.

 9 May 1954: Derek Tapscott played his first international for Wales.
 In all he made 14 appearances for his country.

 9 May 1962: Death of George Jobey, the man who scored the first Arsenal goal at Highbury.
-After he retired as a played he had gone into management with considerable success, but was dogged with “illegal payment” allegations.
+After he retired as a player he had gone into management with considerable success, but was dogged by unproven “illegal payment” allegations.

 9 May 1965: Peter Storey’s first appearance in a post-season friendly.
 His league debut came in October.

 9 May 1971: Half a million people are said to have lined the streets to see the Double Winners’ Parade.
-Frank McLintock is said to have fallen asleep on the town hall steps due to some energetic celebrating the night before.
+Frank McLintock is also said to have fallen asleep on the town hall steps due to some energetic celebrating the night before.
+See also here

 9 May 1973: Leeds 6 Arsenal 1.
 It was the last match of the season as Arsenal came runners up.
-It was also the end of the last season in which Arsenal seriously challenged for the title under Mee.
-It was also the league debut for David Price
+It was also the end of the last season in which Arsenal seriously challenged for the title under Mee and was also the league debut for David Price

 9 May 1981: Arsenal 3 Eastern Athletic Association (Hong Kong) 0.
 Last game for Frank Stapleton.
 After 223 league games he signed for Man U – a move that was not surprisingly, poorly received by Arsenal supporters..